haileytapia/portfolio/AddLiquidity.md

 ## Intro
 {: .no_toc }

-Berkeley Pharma Tech's mission is to save the planet for the next generation, and as the threats of climate change intensify, this mission is more urgent than ever.
-Although we use CRISPR technology to reduce carbon dioxide levels in the atmosphere, these efforts should be global, which is why our team developed the CRISPR Token: to allow everyone to personally participate in Berkeley Pharma Tech's push for net-zero emissions.
+Berkeley Pharma Tech's mission is to save the planet for the next generation, and with the growing threat of climate change, this mission is more urgent than ever.
+Although we are using CRISPR technology to reduce carbon dioxide levels in the atmosphere, these efforts should be global, which is why our team developed the CRISPR Token: to allow everyone to personally participate in Berkeley Pharma Tech's push for net-zero emissions.

-After you [purchase the CRISPR Token](link to how-to article), consider adding liquidity to the token's pool.
+After [purchasing the CRISPR token](link), consider adding liquidity to the token pool.
 This is one of several topics covered in this article:

 - TOC
 {:toc}